-Cabot Teacher Selected as One of Fox16’s Remarkable Women
+Cabot Teacher selected as one of Fox16’s Remarkable Women

 “These are not the most helpful substances for us, right?”
 Abbot asks her class.

-A teacher by trade, Laura Abbot has spent more than three decades motivating those around her to be better.
+A teacher by trade, Laura Abbott has spent more than three decades motivating those around her to be better.

 “She never gave up,” Leslie Boone tells Fox16.

 It all started in college.
-Abbot recruited anyone she could to form the women’s track team at the University of Central Arkansas.
+Abbott recruited anyone she could to form the women’s track team at the University of Central Arkansas.

 “The athletic director said I’m never giving it to you, why do you keep coming back.”